This is an explanatory note on how the reports work. The reports referred to are the "pretty" charts and graphics, not the data-table type reports.

 "Used" means a booking for that car, it does not necessarily mean the car was actually driven off the parking lot!! (here's where GPS telematics comes in handy - ask your PoolCar account manager for more information about GPS and telematics if this is of interest to you).

-What do mean by "Business Hours" ?
+What do you mean by "Business Hours" ?

 Business Hours is the hours your organisation operates.
 By default, PoolCar sets this to 8am to 5pm.
 You can override these values in Sysadmin > Application Settings > (Ctrl-F to find 'Working Day Start Time' or 'Working Day End Time').